apache/nuttx/README.md

   toolchains.
 If you are using the older OABI toolchain the prefix for the tools will be `arm-nuttx-elf-`; for the EABI toolchain the prefix will be `arm-nuttx-eabi-`.
-If you are using the older OABI toolchain with an ARM Cortex-M3/4, you will need to set CONFIG_ARMV7M_OABI_TOOLCHAIN in the `.config` file in order to pick the right tool prefix.
+If you are using the older OABI toolchain with an ARM Cortex-M3/4, you will need to set CONFIG_ARM_TOOLCHAIN_BUILDROOT_OABI in the `.config` file in order to pick the right tool prefix.

   If the make system ever picks the wrong prefix for your toolchain, you